He Shou Wu (Fo-Ti) – Powerful Researched Backed Health Benefits

 In one 2011 study, he shou wu’s antioxidants were shown having some strong liver protection potential.
 It also appeared to help protect the liver against certain cancers.

-But this liver-protection is a double-edged sword.
-If too much is taken, it could cause liver damage—all the reason to find a perfect balance with it and to follow supplement dose instructions and make sure that the he shou wu you has been given time to age and be properly prepared.
+But this liver-protection is a double-edged sword if too much is taken, it could cause liver damage.
+It’s vital to find a perfect balance and follow supplement dose instructions carefully.
+Make sure that the source of he shou wu you use gives it time to age and properly prepares the herb.

-This is why here at Primal Herb we make sure all our He Shou Wu has been given the time to mature and age for 6-8 years to ensure potency and effectiveness.
-Once harvested the roots prepared the traditional way sliced, stewed with black beans, dried and then extracted to make sure that we provide only the purest and most potent quality.
+That’s why here at Primal Herb we make sure all our He Shou Wu has been given the time to mature.
+We age our herbs for several years to ensure potency and effectiveness.
+Once harvested the roots prepared the traditional way sliced, stewed with black beans, and dried.
+We then extract it to make sure that we provide only the purest and most potent quality.

-That’s right: on top of promoting immunity bolstering liver health, he shou wu may even have good news for people with type 2 diabetes—and those worried about getting it, too.
+That’s right: on top of promoting immunity bolstering liver health, he shou wu may even be a remedy for insulin issues.
+This is good news for people with type 2 diabetes—and those worried about getting it, too.

-In a 2010 study, he shou wu’s antioxidant compounds helped reduce oxidative stress caused by very high blood sugars commonly associated with type 2 diabetes or its development.
+In a 2010 study, he shou wu’s antioxidant compounds helped reduce oxidative stress caused by very high blood sugars.
+High blood sugar is commonly associated with type 2 diabetes or its development.